CompBio-at-Berkeley-Projects/Fa25-Project6-AD-Transcriptomics/README.md

 **Official Goal Statement:**
 *"To utilize human single-cell and spatial RNA sequencing data from the ssREAD/GEO/Synapse portals to characterize the cell-type-specific transcriptional profiles in Alzheimer's Disease, with a focus on identifying novel, disease-associated states within the Microglia and Astrocyte populations and correlating their expression signatures to specific neuroanatomical regions via spatial mapping."*

-Translation: We're going to download brain sequencing data, use computational tools to find patterns in how cells behave differently in AD vs. healthy brains, and map those changes to specific locations in the brain.

 ---